Tom Donnelly (rugby union): International career

 Donnelly was on the fringes of the All Blacks for several years, first being selected to the Junior All Blacks in 2006.
 He was again selected for the Junior All Blacks in 2007, and to an All Blacks wider training group in 2008.

-After being selected to the Junior All Blacks again in 2009, Donnelly was called into the full squad due to an injury to Bryn Evans and made his debut against Australia in the final Tri Nations game of the season on 19 September, won 33-6 by the All Blacks in Wellington.
+After being selected to the Junior All Blacks again in 2009, Donnelly was called into the full squad due to an injury to Bryn Evans and made his debut against Australia in the final Tri Nations game of the season on 19 September, won 33–6 by the All Blacks in Wellington.

 On the 2009 end of year tour, Donnelly featured in all 5 matches, earning positive reviews for his steady play.

-In the 2010 Tri Nations tournament, Donelly played perhaps the finest rugby of his career as one of the form players for the All Blacks, starting every match as New Zealand went undefeated in the tournament.
+In the 2010 Tri Nations tournament, Donnelly played perhaps the finest rugby of his career as one of the form players for the All Blacks, starting every match as New Zealand went undefeated in the tournament.
 However, his international season would end on a sour note as he injured his knee against Ireland, ruling him out of the remainder of the end of year tour.

 The All Blacks have a record of 14 wins and 1 loss in games in which Donnelly has featured.

 Coaching career

-Donelly became an assistant coach for Otago Rugby in 2017 and from the 2020 season he succeeded Ben Herring as chief coach.
+Donnelly became an assistant coach for Otago Rugby in 2017 and from the 2020 season he succeeded Ben Herring as chief coach.
 His appointment was for 3 years.